pennycridgdill/gettingandcleaningdata/README.md

 12. Write the resulting data/table to a text file

+##Data File
+Please note that the data will not be easily readable in text form in the mytidytidydata.txt file, as you actually need to read that data back into R in order to see that it meets the tidy data principles (unless you know what you are looking for in raw text form).
+If you want to ensure that my data does in fact meet the tidy data principles, you can download the file, and then read that into R and view it using:

+studentdata <- read.table("pathtofile", header=TRUE)
+View(studentdata)

+Note: "pathtofile" is the path to where the file is stored in your filesystem.

 ##CodeBook
 Note: The CodeBook is included in a separate file within this repository